Registration and Instructions

 click on Register Another Team near the upper right corner of the page,

 then follow the instructions there.
-There is no longer a restriction on the number of teams an advisor can register.
+There is no restriction on the number of teams an advisor can register.

 2. Registration Fee